A classic picture of Satyricon, circa Nemesis Divina

 This is the title track from their 1992 demo, All Evil

 While this demo was well-received, it was their second demo (1993's The Forest is My Throne) that really caught people's attention.
 Unlike the relatively simple black metal on the first demo, this 1993 demo sounded more like the traditional Norwegian black metal the world has come to know and love (hate?).
-The line-up was also notably different for this demo: Wargod quit the music scene entirely, Exhurtum was kicked out because he wasn't interested in the direction the black metal scene was taking (although he did later become a part of other important black metal bands in the Norwegian scene, like Aura Noir and Ved Bunes Ende), and Frost was recruited as the new drummer.
+The line-up was also notably different for this demo: Wargod quit the music scene entirely, Exhurtum was kicked out because he wasn't interested in the direction the black metal scene was taking (although he did later become a part of other important black metal bands in the Norwegian scene, like Aura Noir and Ved Buens Ende), and Frost was recruited as the new drummer.

 "The Forest is My Throne" is from the 1993 demo of the same name